7 Essential Tips to Make Your Nonprofit Mobile-Friendly

-Finally, avoid the need for readers on mobile devices to have to “pinch and zoom” on your email to make the text large enough to read.
-Use a mobile-responsive email template that automatically adjusts to the device on which it’s opened.
+Finally, prevent the dreaded “pinch and zoom” on your donors’ mobile screens to make the email large enough to read.
+Use a mobile-responsive email template that automatically adjusts to any device.

-Ninety-four percent of organic search traffic comes from Google, and the search engine gives mobile-friendly websites priority ranking in search results.
-Ensuring your website is mobile-friendly not only increases the likelihood of new supporters finding your nonprofit, but also gives all supporters a frustration-free experience navigating it.
+Ninety-four percent of organic search traffic comes from Google, and mobile-friendly websites take priority in Google’s search results.
+Ensuring your website is mobile-friendly not only increases the likelihood of new supporters finding your nonprofit, but also provides supporters with a frustration-free experience once they land on your page.

-If you’re not sure where to start in improving the mobile-friendliness of your website, check to see if you’re able to:
+If you’re not sure where to start in improving the mobile-friendliness of your website, consider these steps:

 - Reduce the number of required textbox fields when making a donation, as these can be harder to navigate on mobile

 - Increase font and donation button sizes for less strain on visitors’ eyes